That dollar amount reflects a -2.3% decrease from $21.4 billion four years earlier in 2018.

 Alabama’s Major Trading Partners

-The following list shows the top 10 customers that purchase well over three-quarters (75%) worth of the total value of products exported from Alabama during 2021.
+The following list shows the top 10 customers that purchased well over two-thirds (71.9%) worth of the total value of products exported from Alabama during 2022.

-In comparison, major importers in Asia (mainland China, South Korea and Japan) accounted for 23% of total Alabamian exports versus 21.7% for Europe (Germany, United Kingdom and Belgium).
+In comparison, major importers in Asia (mainland China, Japan and South Korea) accounted for 20.7% of total Alabamian exports versus 21% for Europe (Germany, United Kingdom and Belgium).

 Alabama Export Companies